7Cedars/separated-powers/solidity/README.md

 │    │
 │    ├── interfaces                             # Interfaces of the protocol.
 │    │    ├── ILaw.sol                          # Interface for Law.sol.
 Includes detailed description of functions.
-│    │    ├── ISeparatedPowers.sol              # Interface for SeparatedPowers.sol.
+│    │    ├── IPowers.sol              # Interface for Powers.sol.
 Includes detailed description of functions.
 │    │    ├── LawErrors.sol                     # Law.sol errors.
-│    │    ├── SeparatedPowersErrors.sol         # SeparatedPowers errors.
+│    │    ├── PowersErrors.sol         # Powerserrors.
-│    │    ├── SeparatedPowersEvents.sol         # SeparatedPowers events.
+│    │    ├── PowersEvents.sol         # Powersevents.
-│    │    └── SeparatedPowersTypes.sol          # SeparatedPowers data Types.
+│    │    └── PowersTypes.sol          # Powers data Types.
 │    │
 │    ├── Law.sol                                # The core Law (abstract) contract.
 It needs to be inherited by law implementations to function.
-│    └── SeparatedPowers.sol                    # The core protocol.
+│    └── Powers.sol                    # The core protocol.
 It needs to be inherited by DAO implementations.
 |
 ├── test                                        # Tests
 │    ├── fuzz                                   # Fuzz tests on example implementation (wip)